Microblading Touch Up: Why Is It Necessary?

 The healing period after the microblading 6 week touch up is much shorter than after the initial process, since the treatment isn’t as intense and there is less trauma to the skin.

 It usually takes 5-7 days and it is less complicated than the initial one.

 It doesn’t include as much scabbing (although some flaking is possible) and it is not as emotionally exhausting, since the results are visible quite soon and there is less redness, itchiness, and irritation.

 The aftercare routine is pretty similar to that of the initial implementation.
 Clean and moisturize as instructed.
 Avoid makeup, sweating, sun exposure, long showers, rubbing and scratching the treated area for a couple of days.

 Some artists consider microblading a 2-step treatment, so they include the first touch up in the initial price.
 The average price of the microblading treatment is $600, but it can go up to $2000.

 When the first touch up is not included in the price of the treatment, it usually costs $150-$200.

 How much is a microblading touch up varies according to the location, reputation, and skillfulness of the artist, the popularity of the salon, and the quality of the products used.

 Even though it is called permanent makeup, microblading does not last forever.

-It is only similar to a tattoo, but the pigment is not inserted as deep, and it is gradually broken down by the body.
+It is only similar to a tattoo, but the pigment/ink is different, and it is gradually broken down by the body.
 That’s why microblading fades away after some time.

 Microbladed eyebrows generally last 12-18 months, but they may last as long as 3 years.